cizordj/molotov/README.md

 Create a bootable media from a Windows® 10 iso image.

 The Molotov project aims to make it easy to create a bootable flash drive for Windows 10 installation.
-The script contained in this repository is just a backend, but it works.
-Sooner or later we'll launch a graphical interface with GTK.
+The script contained in this repository is just a backend and it works.
+Sooner or later we'll create a graphical interface with GTK.

 Now I am pleased to announce that both BIOS and UEFI boot are supported.